orville-wright/ticker_data/README.md

 # ticker_data

 WARNING: This code is still in heavy development & design.
-Much of it works well, but a few areas are still early in their prototying phase (e.g. ML & A.I).
-Also, the overall strategy behind the design is subject to change as the code in key areas builds in capability.
+Much of it works well, but a few areas are still early in their prototyping phase (e.g. ML & A.I).
+Also, the overall strategy behind the design is subject to change as code in key areas becomes more functional.
 - Use at you own risk

-Purpose: Extract live stock data from various realtime Market feeds.<br>
+Purpose: I built this app to Extract live stock data (raw data) from various realtime Market feeds.<br>
 See the WIKI for more info: https://github.com/orville-wright/ticker_data/wiki

 Currently supporting the following data sources, data extraction methods and API's...